rdowns2387/100-days-of-code/log.md

 **Thoughts:** Practice makes perfect.
 I've used pretty much all of the things I've used in this project in real work projects, but I'm so rusty it's crazy!

 **Link to work:** [2017 Meals Resolution app](http://codepen.io/rdowns2387/pen/ZLERYx)

+### Day 3: January 8, 2017

+**Today's Progress**: All set with localStorage!
+Have to clean up the javascript so that it's not janky, but figured out how to get it to store and show progress.
+Now I want to get to data visualization and styling

+**Thoughts:** Taking two days off (accidentally) felt kind of weird getting back into the swing.
+But I did have some clarity I don't think was there a few days ago...